pxlvre/gramr/wotan/README.md

 > The wise wizard that guides you through smart contract creation

-Wotan is the interactive wizard companion to Nothung that makes creating smart contracts as easy as answering a few questions.
+Wotan is the interactive wizard companion to Gramr that makes creating smart contracts as easy as answering a few questions.
 No need to memorize CLI flags or options - just follow the guided prompts!

 ## ✨ Features